elikohen/EKLocalesGenerator/README.md

 Utility set to help on language localisation of Android and iOS apps.

 * **localizable-generator:** Will generate strings.xml files for Android and all Localizable.strings for iOS from a Google Drive Spreadsheet data.
-* **spreadsheet-generator:** Will populate a Google Drive Spreadsheet reading from Android strings.xml or iOS Localizable.strings files.
+* **spreadsheet-generator:** [Only on standalone] Will populate a Google Drive Spreadsheet reading from Android strings.xml or iOS Localizable.strings files.

 Fastlane usage